Big Five Personality Test 240 questions full version: NEO-PI-R BigFive Personality Scale 'Forever Free, No Registration Needs'

 Give examples to illustrate the facets:

-- Legend (E2) People with high scores like to get along with others, and the more people they are, the happier they are; people with low scores are often lonely people, and even actively avoid social stimulation.
+• People with high scores of Lequn (E2) like to get along with others, and the more people they have, the happier they are; people with low scores are often lonely people and even actively avoid social stimulation.

-- Stimulation Seeking (E5) People with high scores desire excitement and excitement and like adventure; people with low scores have almost no need for excitement and like boring life.
+• People who seek excitement (E5) scores are eager for excitement and excitement and like to take risks; people who score low almost have no need for excitement and like boring life.

 The complete report provides a detailed interpretation of all six facets.